SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

                 #### 2. Particle Manager

-                Now this class we will create from scratch as the sample that is available is a bit hard to read and Swampthings version although complete doe beat around the bush a bit.&nbsp; Since we also want to have more control over how the particles flow we need to remove some of the randomness (adding a but of particle behaviour)
+                Now this class we will create from scratch as the sample that is available is a bit hard to read and Swampthings version although complete doe beat around the bush a bit.
+Since we also want to have more control over how the particles flow we need to remove some of the randomness (adding a but of particle behaviour)